BohdanRomaniuk/DirectoryDestroyer/README.md

-# DirectoryKiller
+# DirectoryDestoyer
-Simple console application to recursively deleting all files and sub directories from specific directories
+DirectoryDestoyer is a tiny command-line C# program recursively deleting all files and sub directories from specific directories
+# Usage